Oxford Sparks: Get Involved

 - Dr Christopher-James Harvey, 'What Makes You Tick'

-We're also happy to provide guidance on comissioning animations from external suppliers, just get in touch.
+We're also happy to provide guidance on commissioning animations from external suppliers, just get in touch.

 Win an animation

-We're offering one research group the chance to make an animation with us for free.
-Just fill out this simply form by 5pm Friday 17 November.
+Back by popular demand, Oxford Sparks are offering one research group the chance to make an animation with them - for free.

-You'll get the full Oxford Sparks treatment (see above), which includes: a two minute animation produced on your research in the Oxford Sparks style, a teaching resources pack designed for secondary science teachers related to the animation, and promotion of the animation via our social media channels (which could also include doing a Facebook live interview/event).
+You'll get the full Oxford Sparks treatment, which includes: a two minute animation produced on your research in the Oxford Sparks style, a teaching resources pack designed for secondary science teachers related to the animation, and promotion of the animation via social media channels (which could also include doing a Facebook live interview/event) plus it will be featured on the Big Screen Network – all fully managed according to our tried and tested process.

 Contribute to a podcast